Overview of the Soils Report.

 for more information.

-These ratings can be enabled in the Soil Options
+These SRPG ratings can be enabled or disabled in the Soil Options

 Set the colors to be based on SRPG ratings in our Soil Color Options

-The NRCS has temporarily removed some yield information from their Web Soil Survey Database including Corn yields on Indiana Soils.
+The NRCS had removed some yield information from their Web Soil Survey Database including Corn yields on Indiana soils in the 2014 database.
 Because of this, we have contacted the Indiana State Soil scientist to get that information into our database again.
-The NRCS is currently using the EFOTG which has the most recent updates.
-We have incorporated this information for the Indiana Soils.
+The NRCS was using the EFOTG which had the most recent updates for the 2014 Soil Database.
+(Struben) We have incorporated this information for the Indiana Soils when you select the previous soil version on the soil map.
 They are displayed in a column titled "*efotg" This data is accessible at: http://efotg.sc.egov.usda.gov/treemenuFS.aspx

 The crop yield reports are in Section II, under the Detailed Soil Information - Property, Quality and Soil Interpretations tab, by individual county tabs, then Crop yields.